movidius/ncsdk/docs/tools/profile.md

 See also| [mvNCCompile](compile.md), [mvNCCheck](check.md), [TensorFlow™ info](../TensorFlow.md)

 ## Overview
-This commandline tool compiles the provided network, runs the network on the connected Neural Compute Stick (NCS) and creates a text/HTML profiling output.
-The profiling data contains layer by layer stats about the performance of the input network.
-This is very helpful in determining how much time is spent on each layer and is helpful in determining changes to the network to improve the total inference time for a network on the Neural Compute Stick.
+This command line tool compiles the provided network, runs the network on the connected Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS) and creates a text/HTML profiling output.
+The profiling data contains layer-by-layer stats about the performance of the input network.
+This is very helpful in determining how much time is spent on each layer, and is helpful in determining changes to the network to improve the total inference time for a network on the Intel Movidius NCS.

 The weights file is not required when profiling a network to determine bottlenecks.